webdev123123/smartive.ch/README.md

 ## Contributing

 Some of the most important information if you are about to contribute.
+Enjoy.

 ### Atomic Design